 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone and is not intended to be a source of investment advice.
 It may not have not been reviewed, commissioned or otherwise endorsed by any of our network partners or the Investment company.

-Orgel Wealth Management is a financial advisory firm that works with individual investors and families to manage their investment portfolios and provide financial planning guidance.
-The firm’s 45-person team, based in Altoona, Wis., also works with institutional investors, among others, and offers services to manage employer-sponsored retirement plans.
-Overall, Orgel has nearly $4.2 billion in assets under management (AUM).
+Orgel Wealth Management is a financial advisory firm headquartered in Altoona, Wisconsin, with a second office in Minnetonka, Minnesota.
+It works with individual investors and families to manage their investment portfolios and provide financial planning guidance.
+The firm’s team also works with institutional investors, among others, and offers services to manage employer-sponsored retirement plans.
+A minimum investment of $1 million is generally required to become a client, though exceptions are made.

 Altoona, WI 54720